andrew-kh/tele_plot/readme.txt

 The project consists of 4 files:

-1) plot_main.py - function that creates the plot that is lated sent by the bot (just replace plt.show() with fig.savefig with dpi = 120).
+1) plot_main.py - function that creates the plot that is later sent by the bot (just replace plt.show() with fig.savefig with dpi = 120).

 2) plot_functions.py - a set of support functions that generate data and format the plot: adjust Y axis, offset minimum and maximum labels.
 Company and currency lookup by ticker is also performed by these functions.